RemyGremory/anki-card-template/README.md

 6. Copy the contents of `Back.html` into the **Back Template**.
 7. Copy the contents of `Styleng.css` into the **Styling** section.
 8. Save, then use **Preview** to test a card.
-9. Sync Anki after the template looks correct on the computer.
-The template will then appear on the phone as well.
+9. In Anki Desktop, click **Sync**.
+Because the fields or template changed, Anki may require a one-way sync: choose **Upload to AnkiWeb** from the computer that contains these changes.
+On each phone or other computer, click **Sync** and choose **Download from AnkiWeb**.
+This makes the updated note type and template appear on every device.

 ## How to use the fields